Topological insulators and geometry of vector bundles: Topology of vector bundles

-\newpar{The tangent bundle to the torus.} This bundle can be thought of as a pullback of $TS^2$ under the normal map $n: T^2 \to S^2$.
-We already know that the integral of curvature vanishes.
+\newpar{The tangent bundle of the torus.} This bundle can be thought of as a pullback of $TS^2$ under the normal map $n: T^2 \to S^2$.
+We already know that the integral of the curvature vanishes.
 Let us look at the curvature at some points of the torus.
 Choose two positively-oriented contours, as shown in Fig.~\ref{Fig:TorusCurv}.
-The contour $\ccont_1$ on the outer surface of the torus is mapped to a positively-oriented contour on the sphere, while the orientation of $\ccont_2$ is reversed.
-Thus the curvature has opposite signs on the outer surface and the surface around the hole.
-Heuristically, the image of the outer surface covers the sphere once, while the image of the inner part is ``turned inside out'', so the total degree is zero.
+The contour $\ccont_1$ on the outer side of the torus is mapped to a positively-oriented contour on the sphere, while the orientation of $\ccont_2$ is reversed.
+Thus the curvature has opposite signs on the outer side and on the inner side of the hole.
+Heuristically, the image of the outer side covers the sphere once, while the image of the inner part is ``turned inside out'', so the degree of the map is zero.

-Note that there are two circles that divide regions with opposite signs of curvature.
+If the torus has a perfect round shape, there are two circles that divide regions with opposite signs of curvature.
 At these circles, the Jacobian vanishes.
-This happens because the map is degenerate, since the circles are mapped to the poles of the sphere.
+This happens because the map is degenerate, since the circles are mapped to the north and south poles of the sphere (if the torus lies on the horizontal plane).